LiquidPeach/cse15l-lab-reports/lab-report-5-week-7.md

 For part 1 this lab, I was instructed to give the shortest set of `vim` commands to perform a certain task.
 The task I will complete is changing the name of the `start` parameter to `base` in the `DocSearchServer.java` file from a previous lab.

-The shortest line of commands I found is this: `:[range]s/[old]/[new]`. `s` will substitute one word with another, and `[range]` will command it to search the file from a given range for every instance of the word to be replaced.
-Here is how this command sequence can be used for the lab:
+The shortest line of commands I found is this: `:13,23s/start/base`.
+This will tell the program to search the file for every instance of a word to be replaced within a given range. `13,23` is the range of the search.
+The `s` tells it to substitute one word with another. `start` is the word to be searched for, and `base` will replace each found instance of `start` in the given range.
+Here is how it looks to enter this command sequence in Normal mode:

-In Normal Mode, enter `:13,23s/start/base`

 ![Image](screenshots/lab4/before.png)